Poilon/graphql-rails-api/README.md

 To disable graphql-input-type generation, add the option `--no-graphql-input-type`

-To disable propagation (has_many creating the id in the other table, many to many creating the join table, and apply to the graphql types), add the option `--no-propagation`
+To disable propagation (has_many creating the id in the other table, many to many creating the join table and apply to the graphql types), add the option `--no-propagation`
 To avoid running migrations after a resource generation, add the option `--no-migrate`

 ### Note on enum
 The library handle enum with an integer column in the model table.
 Enum is defined into the active record model.
-Example :
+Example:
 ```bash
 $ rails generate graphql_resource house energy_grade:integer belongs_to:user belongs_to:city
 ```